CharvitZalavadiya/NodeJS/README.md

     - Each loaded module in Node. js is wrapped with an lIFE that provides private scoping of code
     - lIFE allows you to repeat variable or function names without any conflicts

-- IIFE = Imediate Invoke Function Expression
+-- IIFE = Imediate Invoke Function Expression\

 # 12 : Module Wrapper

-- Every module in node js gets wrapped in an lIFE before being loaded
+-- Every module in node js gets wrapped in an lIFE before being loaded\
-- IIFE helps keep top-level variables scoped to the module rather than the global object
+-- IIFE helps keep top-level variables scoped to the module rather than the global object\
-- The lIFE that wraps every module contains 5 parameters which are pretty important for the functioning of a module
+-- The lIFE that wraps every module contains 5 parameters which are pretty important for the functioning of a module\

-- (function(exports, require, module, **filename, **dirname) {
+-- (function(exports, require, module, **filename, **dirname) {\
-  const superHero = "Batman";
+  const superHero = "Batman";\
-  console.log (superHero) ;
+  console.log (superHero) ;\
   })

 # 13 : Module Caching

-- See the code comments in file number 13
+-- See the code comments in file number 13\

 # 14 : Import Export Patterns

-- See the code comments in file number 14 and 06
+-- See the code comments in file number 14 and 06\

 # 15 : Module.exports vs Exports

-- See the code comments in file number 15
+-- See the code comments in file number 15\

 # 16 : ES Modules